Advice for people who want to get involved

 We are committed to supporting Warwickshire’s communities through the current coronavirus pandemic.

-Warwickshire’s communities are responding brilliantly to the situation, which is testament to the strength and care of the residents of Warwickshire, who themselves are part of the our rich, diverse and resilient voluntary and community sector.
+Warwickshire’s communities are responding brilliantly to the situation, which is testament to the strength and care of the residents of Warwickshire, who themselves are part of our rich, diverse and resilient voluntary and community sector.

 Large amounts of volunteers are coming forward and communities across the county are setting up support groups to help ensure that the most vulnerable in our communities have the help they need in these unprecedented times.